Best Games Like Civilization

 Based on a physical tabletop game, Scythe is a turn-based strategy game that transports you to an alternate version of 1920s Europa left in shambles by WWI.

-You’re tasked with leading one of five factions on a quest to conquer territories and gain control over ‘The Factory.’
+You’re tasked with leading one of five factions on a mission to conquer territories and gain dominion over ‘The Factory.’

 This coveted city-state is responsible for producing some of the best-advanced weaponry known to man, namely giant mechs that have begun shaping society’s future.